sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 f(x) = capacity / (1 + e^-k*(x - midpoint) )[^2]

-And the epidemic of new of cases follows Logistic Function which is defined by: f(x) = a * e^(-0.5 * ((x-μ)/σ)**2)[^3]
+And the epidemic of new of cases follows Gaussian Function which is defined by: f(x) = a * e^(-0.5 * ((x-μ)/σ)**2)[^3]

 ### Problem Statement